mkpro118/CS537/README.md

 Beat up your own code!
 You are the best (and in this case, the only) tester of this code.
 Throw lots of different inputs at it and make sure the shell behaves well.
 Good code comes through testing; you must run many different tests to make sure things work as desired.
 Don't be gentle – other users certainly won't be.

 Finally, keep versions of your code.
 More advanced programmers will use a source control system such as `git`.
 Minimally, when you get a piece of functionality working, make a copy of your `.c` file (perhaps a subdirectory with a version number, such as `v1`, `v2`, etc.).
 By keeping older, working versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.

+Error conditions should result in `wsh` terminating with an exit code of -1.
+Non-error conditions should result in an exit code of 0.